Information on Day Care and Schools

 - Richardson Independent School District

 There are also many private schools in the Dallas/Fort Worth area, some religious and some secular.
 Generally private schools charge tuition for your child to attend.
 A number of websites will allow you to search for a private school by city or county.
-Some examples are listed on the Private School Review website.
+Some examples are listed on the Private School Review.

 UT Southwestern's Postdoc Survival Guide contains information about living in Dallas, including schools and school districts.